ultrasaurus/about/speaking.md

-# Upcoming Talks & Conferences
+## Upcoming Talks & Conferences

+If you would like me to speak at your event, [contact me](https://www.ultrasaurus.com/emailme.php).

 * April 3 - 5: [Internet Identity Workshop](https://www.eventbrite.com/e/internet-identity-workshop-iiwxxvi-26-2018a-tickets-39785360083)
 * April 18: Absorbed into the Borg: What Happens After Your Startup is Acquired, [Girl Geek X](https://elevate.girlgeek.io)